 Why is resume objective important?
 The resume objective is this first thing recruiters see when they scan your resume.
 It demonstrates that you’re clear on your career goals and qualified for the job.
 However, some career experts say that objectives are outdated.
 The truth is, a strong resume objective enhances the impact of your resume and boosts your chances of getting the job.
-If you’re wondering how to write a killer resume objective, keep reading.

 What is a resume objective?